biotaphy/tutorials/_sources/tutorial/w2b_resolve_tree_names.md.txt

 ### Input tree data

 Use an existing or create your own tree in Newick or Nexus format.
-This file is specified in the Configuration file described in the next section.

 1) The tutorial example tree is [subtree-ottol-saxifragales.tre](../../data/input/subtree-ottol-saxifragales.tre).